 Importantly, over the last month (prior to their 1Q report), DAU growth estimates have moved downward by roughly ~1-2 points in 2017 and ~2-3 points in 2018.
 Investors will be watching this closely to see if DAU growth continues to revise downward given recent data points.

 Go beyond consensus with Visible Alpha.
-Learn more or request a 30-day trial of our Insights Platform today!
+Learn more or request a free trial of our Insights Platform today!